Top 11 tips for entrepreneurs.

 When I launched Clocktower Law in 2001 (after not having practiced law for 6+ years while chasing the Internet 1.0), my MIT serial entrepreneur friends advised me to be prepared to lose money for 9 months.
 In today’s economy, I think budgeting for 12 months of losses is more prudent.

 8. Don’t worry about what you can’t control.

 Recessions have happened.
 They will happen again.
 Don’t worry about the global economy, global warming, or the global war on terror.
 Focus on what you can control: your attitude, your effort, your choices.

 7. Change before you have to.

-OK, I stole this one from GE legend Jack Welsh.
+OK, I stole this one from GE legend Jack Welch.
 But it’s great advice.
 When you have cash in the bank and don’t need to borrow money, borrow money using cash as collateral.
 The worst time to borrow money is when you need it.
 The worst time to change your business is when a competitor forces you to.
 And by the way, steal great ideas from others.

 6. Don’t fall in love with your idea.

 Ideas are a dime a dozen.
 It’s execution that matters.
 Great execution of a good idea beats good execution of a great idea every day of the week.
 Examples: pet rock, Facebook, FailBlog.com.
 I know far too many PhDs who think that life (in general, and startup life, in particular) is or should be a meritocracy.
 It’s not.
 If it were, then all the PhDs would be CEOs.
 As one Internet (capital “I” in my book) meme famously says, “The dream is free.
 The hustle is sold separately.”